Edit Profile

 A popover is a non-modal UI element that creates overlays around a DOM element.
 Non-modal meaning the rest of the page can be interacted with while the popover is shown.

-This is particularly useful for displaying additional information or options without navigating away from the current context.
-It is also a native replacement for portals, which are commonly used in other JavaScript frameworks.
+It's great for displaying additional information or options without navigating away from the current context.

 ComponentDescription